tomsquest/docker-radicale/README.md

 Version number = Architecture + '.' + Radicale version + '.' + This image increment number

-Example: those tags were created for Radicale 2.1.12:
+Example: those tags were created for Radicale 3.0.6:
-- `tomsquest/docker-radicale:386.2.1.12.0`
+- `tomsquest/docker-radicale:386.3.0.6.0`
-- `tomsquest/docker-radicale:amd64.2.1.12.0`
+- `tomsquest/docker-radicale:amd64.3.0.6.0`
-- `tomsquest/docker-radicale:arm.2.1.12.0`
+- `tomsquest/docker-radicale:arm.3.0.6.0`
-- `tomsquest/docker-radicale:arm64.2.1.12.0`
+- `tomsquest/docker-radicale:arm64.3.0.6.0`

-The last number is ours, incremented on changes.
+The last number is **ours**, and it is incremented on new release.

 For example, 2.1.11.**2** made the /config readonly (this is specific to this image).

-Additionally, Docker Hub automatically build and [publish this image as `tomsquest/docker-radicale`](https://hub.docker.com/r/tomsquest/docker-radicale/).
+Additionally, Docker Hub automatically builds and [publish this image as `tomsquest/docker-radicale`](https://hub.docker.com/r/tomsquest/docker-radicale/).

 ## Contributing

-To run the tests (your user will need to be a member of the `docker` group)
+To run the tests:

 1. `pip install pipenv`
 1. `pipenv install -d`